cognitedata/cdp-spark-datasource/README.md

 ## Reading and writing Cognite Data Platform resource types:

 cdp-spark-datasource supports reads from, and writes to, assets, time series, raw tables, data points and events.
+You can also read files metadata and 3D-files metadata.

 ### Common options